HachetAmaury/blog-examples-sources/create-react-app-typescript-storybook-styled-components-cypress-boilerplate/README.md

 Test should be available and by clicking on it, it should run correctly

-And that's it, we have a boilerplate contining :
+And that's it, we have a boilerplate containing :

 - Create react app
 - Typescript